 A group of researchers has released a data set on nearly 70,000 users of the online dating site OkCupid.
 The data dump breaks the cardinal rule of social science research ethics: It took identifiable personal data without permission.

-Hidden microphones that are part of a clandestine government surveillance program that has been operating around the Bay Area has been exposed.
+Hidden microphones that are part of a clandestine government

 To help with his class this year, a Georgia Tech professor hired Jill Watson, a teaching assistant unlike any other in the world.
 Throughout the semester, she answered questions online for students, relieving the professor’s overworked teaching staff.